For matters other than a final grade appeal that a student wishes to address formally with the University, these steps are to be followed.

 |5- If the student wishes to appeal the Provost’s decision, he/she may appeal to the President by email.||Within 3 business days|

 |6- The President will reply by email with a final decision with respect to the appeal.
 The President’s decision is final unless the appeal affects the UoR award.
 In this case, the students will have the right to go through the UoR appeal system.||Within 3 business days|

-*Time Frame: Depending on the complexity of the issue and staff availability to respond, the response times from University personnel may vary.
-All efforts will be made to resolve general grievances within 21 days of notification from student.
+*Time Frame: depending on the complexity of the issue and staff availability to respond, the response times from University personnel may vary.
+All efforts will be made to resolve general grievances within 21 days of notification from the student.

 Exception Processing for General Grievances